Activation & Engagement II

 When:

-Friday, April 9, 2021 at 1 to 2PM EST (free audience registration information will be announced soon!)
+Friday, April 9, 2021 at 1 to 2PM EST

 Format:

-5-minute presentations for each panelist, followed by group discussion and audience questions, via Zoom, approximately 60 min. total
+10-minute presentations for each panelist, followed by group discussion and audience questions, via Zoom, approximately 60 min. total

 Geography and Time Period: